Early Spring Bream Fishing

-The March sun is starting to get some weight behind it, and the warmth of the breeze feels quite nice on this pleasant afternoon.
+The spring sun is starting to get some weight behind it, and the warmth of the breeze feels quite nice on this pleasant afternoon.
 But as nice as the sun and breeze feel, neither of them compares to the feel of the rod bending over in my hand and the strong thumps of a big spring bream tail as it fights for freedom.

 I had cast my tiny crankbait as far as I could ahead of me where the pond bottom dropped off from the two-foot shallows where bream would be bedding and working hard in a month or so.
 I wanted my lure to move through the deeper water, and from the fight I had on my hands, it looked like what I wanted to happen worked pretty well.